malwaremily/infosec-news-briefs/README.md

 * [ZDnet](https://www.zdnet.com/article/bugs-allowing-malicious-nft-uploads-uncovered-in-opensea-marketplace/) : Charlie Osborne "On Wednesday, the Check Point Research (CPR) team said that flaws in the OpenSea NFT marketplace could have allowed 'hackers to hijack user accounts and steal entire crypto wallets of users, by sending malicious NFTs.'
 An investigation was launched after reports surfaced of malicious NFTs, airdropped for free, being used as conduits for cryptocurrency theft and account hijacking."

 ### 2021/10/14

+#### Ongoing Cyber Threats to U.S. Water and Wastewater Systems Sector Facilities
+* [us-cert](https://us-cert.cisa.gov/ncas/current-activity/2021/10/14/ongoing-cyber-threats-us-water-and-wastewater-systems-sector): "CISA, the Federal Bureau of Investigation (FBI), the Environmental Protection Agency (EPA), and the National Security Agency (NSA) have released a joint Cybersecurity Advisory (CSA) that details ongoing cyber threats to U.S. Water and Wastewater Systems (WWS) Sector.
+This activity—which includes cyber intrusions leading to ransomware attacks—threatens the ability of WWS facilities to provide clean, potable water to, and effectively manage the wastewater of, their communities.
+The joint CSA provides extensive mitigations and resources to assist WWS Sector facilities in strengthening operational resilience and cybersecurity practices."

 #### Google Threat Analysis Group: Countering threats from Iran
 * [Google](https://blog.google/threat-analysis-group/countering-threats-iran/) : "Google’s Threat Analysis Group tracks actors involved in disinformation campaigns, government backed hacking, and financially motivated abuse.
 We have a long-standing policy to send you a warning if we detect that your account is a target of government-backed phishing or malware attempts.
 So far in 2021, we’ve sent over 50,000 warnings, a nearly 33% increase from this time in 2020.
 This spike is largely due to blocking an unusually large campaign from a Russian actor known as APT28 or Fancy Bear.
 We intentionally send these warnings in batches to all users who may be at risk, rather than at the moment we detect the threat itself, so that attackers cannot track our defense strategies.
 On any given day, TAG is tracking more than 270 targeted or government-backed attacker groups from more than 50 countries.
 This means that there is typically more than one threat actor behind the warnings."